media-of-langue/LexicalTranslationCounter/documents/How_to_build_and_run_from_source.md

 The outputs are written under `src/test/result_of_test/`.

-### 2. Release asset data: small alignment experiment
+### Release asset example

-Use the de-en sample corpus distributed as a GitHub Release asset when you want to run `count_function.py` on a small but more realistic input set.
-The fetch helper installs it under `src/data/samples/de_en/`.
+Use the de-en sample asset when you want to run `count_function.py` on a small but more realistic input set.

 ```
 python3 scripts/fetch_sample_data.py --force